Forking the Web

 Key Takeaways

-• Spec size would be capped at 1.44 MiB compressed tar.gz, mirroring Dillo’s floppy-disk constraint to keep browser implementation costs low.
+• Spec size would be hard-capped at 1.44 MiB (compressed tar.gz), mirroring Dillo’s floppy-disk release discipline.

-• Strict formal grammar with zero error-recovery: non-conforming pages are rejected outright, eliminating HTML’s error-handling complexity.
+• Strict formal grammar means non-conforming pages are rejected outright, no error-correction parsing.

-• No scripting; interactive needs are delegated to native clients via typed protocol links (e.g. Geo URIs for maps).
+• No scripting by design; interactivity delegated to native clients via protocol links (e.g. Geo URIs for maps).

 Hacker News Comment Review